Healthcare

 678 Main St E, Hamilton, ON L8M 1K2, Canada

-Provides primary and holistic medical care integrated with traditional Indigenous approaches to First Nations, Metis, and Inuit community members.
+Provides primary and wholistic medical care integrated with traditional Indigenous approaches to First Nations, Metis, and Inuit community members.
 Staff includes both family doctors and nurse practitioners.
-Care provided includes illness prevention and screening, assessment, treatment and monitoring, counselling, chronic disease management, pre and post-natal care and more.
+Care provided includes illness prevention and screening, assessment, treatment and monitoring, counselling, chronic disease management, breastfeeding support, pre- and post-natal care and more.

 Refuge Hamilton Centre for Newcomer Health Services